Data-Science-for-Linguists-2025/Critical-Role-Analysis/final_report.md

 The files cr_analysis.ipynb and d20_analysis.ipynb cover the numbers and my analysis and interpretations per set in some detail, and so this section will be dedicated to the *comparison* of the two.

 I did several more steps on the Critical Role data since it's where I started, like word lengths and average sentence length for sentences over a certain length.
 However since they were not extremely informative I did not repeat them for D20 and won't be further analyzing them.<br>
 Similarly, my early intention for this project was to include interruption as one of my metrics of study.
-I address this at the end of both notebook, but wanted to touch on it here as well.
+I address this at the end of both notebooks, but wanted to touch on it here as well.
 Without a significant time commitment, this aspect was difficult to quantify and was not analyzed.

 ### Speech Turns